-DEAR JOURNAL :- " Experiences of a religious bigot in spirit life," was the title of Miss Lizzie Doten's lecture at Ebbitt's Hall, in this city, on Sunday morning, 28th ult.
+DEAR JOURNAL :- "Experiences of a religious bigot in spirit life," was the title of Miss Lizzie Doten's lecture at Ebbitt's Hall, in this city, on Sunday morning, 28th ult.
 Merely as a speculation upon the life beyond the river, it was thrillingly interesting, and would, as it did, hold even the careless and unthinking hundreds who always flock to hear this noble little body when she speaks; while to those who have a little understanding of that country from whose bourne travelers do return, it was rich manna from the hereafter.

 The narrative purported to be from a Boston deacon, one of the straightest sort of a straightest sect of New England Close Communion Baptists, who are notoriously so straight as to be bent half double backwards.
 As he described himself he was a "well to do" man of business in the hub city, who, being "one of the elect," having made his "calling and election sure," was well satisfied with all creation, especially with number out.
 When he found himself upon his deathbed, he gave himself no concern.
-He was quite sure that the advent of such a saint as he estcemed himself to be, would create quite a flurry of excitement in the courts of more than half convinced, from his own showing the New Jerusalem, and that Father Abraham that so far from being unfaithful to the "Maste would have his bosom wide open to receive him ; while all the harpers, fiddlers, and what not, stood ready to give him a glorious serenade.
-After the last gasp of life was o've, and he was supposed, by his surrounding friends to "sleep well," he found himself white awake, allve and kicking.
+He was quite sure that the advent of such a saint as he estcemed himself to be, would create quite a flurry of excitement in the courts of more than half convinced, from his own show the New Jerusakem, and that Father Abraham would have his bosom wide open to receive him ; while all the harpers, fiddlers, and what not, stoud ready to give him a glorious serenade.
+After the last gaup of life was o'er, and he was supposed, by his surrounding trivents to "skeep well," he found himself white awake, alive and kicking.
 But there he was, in his own room, in close proximity to his body-the old machine with which he had run so many years.
-He could hardly realize the change-he seemed to be the same entily, Dencon So and So; and but for the fact that he was confronted with his old sanctimonious phiz, he would have doubted that he was dead.
+He could hardly realize the change he seemed to be the same entily, Deacon So and So; and but for the fact that he was confronted with his old sanctimonious phiz, he would have doubted that he was dead.
 As it was, he could not doubt that he had passed, not from death unto life, but the reverse.
-But, oh dear! he saw no Father Abraham with his bosom wide open ; no New Jerusalem, or any other to speak of; no harpers, no fiddlers; no grand preparations to receive his saintship!
+But, oh dear ! he saw no Father Abraham with his bosom wide open : no New Jerusalem, or any other to speak of; no harpers, no fiddlers; no grand preparations to receive his saintship!
 There was his "played out" body, weeping friends, only these, and nothing more.
 He | a very meager outline.